-Synfig also supports animating objects using bones and the Skeleton tool makes it easy to build skeletons of Bones.
+Synfig supports animating objects using bones and the Skeleton tool makes it easy to build any bone structure.

 Select “Skeleton Tool” in the Toolbox Panel or use the keyboard shortcut <Alt><o> to enable it.
 To leave the tool, you can just select another tool from the toolbox.

 There are two types of layers in Synfig that are built with bones: Skeleton Layer and Skeleton Deformation Layer.
 We can build any of these layers.

 You can create a bone by either